lebsral/strawberry-r-via-spelling/README.md

 ### 5. Dataset Creation

-The project uses a template-based system to generate diverse training examples:
+The project uses a template-based system to generate diverse training examples.
+All tokenization and example generation use the Qwen3-4B tokenizer and the English-only token subset.

 #### Template System